William Peyton Hubbard

-William Peyton Hubbard (January 27, 1842 – April 30, 1935), a Toronto alderman from 1894 to 1914, was a popular and influential politician, nicknamed Cicero for his oratory; he was one of the first politicians of African descent elected to office in Canada.
+William Peyton Hubbard (January 27, 1842 – April 30, 1935), a Toronto alderman from 1894 to 1914, was a popular and influential politician, nicknamed Cicero for his oratory; he was one of the first politicians of West African descent elected to office in Canada.

 Early life

 Hubbard was born in a cabin in what were then the outskirts of Toronto, in a rural area called "the Bush" near the intersection of what are now Bloor Street and Bathurst Street.
 His parents were refugee American slaves who had escaped their plantation in Virginia and reached Canada in 1840 via the Underground Railroad.
 Raised a devout Anglican, Hubbard was the eldest of eight children and trained as a baker at the Toronto Normal School.
 He invented and patented a successful commercial baker's oven, the Hubbard Portable Street Oven, which was marketed and sold by his younger brothers James Henry Hubbard and Charles Hubbard across North America.
 James later left for Britain where he became an organiser of large events, and supplied taxidermy specimens of Canadian wildlife for the 1886 Colonial and Indian Exhibition in South Kensington, London.
 Frederick Horniman bought many of the mounts, including the overstuffed walrus now the unofficial mascot of Horniman Museum in London.
 James eventually set up a business in Devil's Dyke in Brighton.

-By his thirties, William Payton Hubbard had married Julia Luckett.
+By his thirties, William Peyton Hubbard had married Julia Luckett.
 After having worked 16 years as a baker, he joined his uncle's horse-drawn livery taxi service.
 According to what may be an apocryphal story, one winter night, he rescued another cab and its occupant, newspaper publisher George Brown, from drowning in the Don River.
 A grateful Brown hired Hubbard as his driver.
 Hubbard himself, however, said that he was not present at the accident but that the incident upset Brown so much that Hubbard agreed to become Brown's driver as a favour to his brother, who operated the livery service that Brown used.
 Regardless of which version is correct, Brown and Hubbard became friends and the publisher later encouraged Hubbard to seek public office.
 His lifelong friend was Anderson Ruffin Abbott, Canada's first black physician.